jwithington/personal-goals/content-list/coffee.md

 # A Checklist of Portland Coffee Shops.

 Gotta catch 'em all.
-If the shop doesn't have a check, then I haven't visited after February 22, 2016. (:star: == outstanding)
+If the shop doesn't have a check, then I haven't visited after February 22, 2016. (:star: == exceptional)

 - [x] See See Coffee :star:
 - [ ] either/or
 - [X] Heart (Eastside) :heart:
 - [ ] Heart (Westside)
 - [ ] Heart (Roastery)
 - [X] Stumptown (Downtown) :star: (though internet = :poop:)
 - [ ] Stumptown (Division)
 - [ ] Stumptown (Ace)
 - [ ] Stumptown (Cupping Room)